 - Are the members of the board of directors an inclusive and diverse group?

 - For many ESG investors, executive compensation is a primary focus.
-Are executives given million-dollar bonuses while their employees are in a salary freeze?
-Or are executives offered extra compensation to increase the viability and profitability of the business?
+Are executives given million-dollar bonuses while their employees are on salary freezes?
+Or are executives offered extra compensation to increase the business’s viability and profitability?

 Case in point: Xerox and Advanced Micro Devices

 American printing corporation Xerox features a 90%-independent board of directors and a comprehensive list of corporate governance guidelines.
-The board of directors is tasked to serve on no more than four other boards while holding meaningful equity ownership in the company.
+The board is tasked with serving on no more than four other boards while holding meaningful equity ownership in the company.

 Advanced Micro Devices has a long list of governance principles, which states that directors need to be reelected every year with no more than two employees as directors at the same time.
-Members of the Compensation Committee and the Audit and Finance Committee are also expected to serve on only one public board, while directors are expected not to overcommit themselves on too many boards.
+Members of the Compensation Committee and the Audit and Finance Committee are also expected to serve on only one public board.
+At the same time, directors are expected not to overcommit themselves on too many boards.

 Putting them all together

 Of course, no company will pass every test in all categories, so investors need to focus on values that are important to them.
-A good example of this is Trillium Asset Management – a Boston-based company that uses a selection of ESG factors to determine which companies are poised for long-term performance.
+A good example is Trillium Asset Management – a Boston-based company that uses ESG factors to determine which companies are poised for long-term performance.

-Trillium follows ESG criteria that avoid companies that derive a certain percentage of their revenues from weapons or nuclear power, or those that dabble in coal mining.
-The company also avoids putting its money in institutions with ongoing controversies related to animal abuse, workplace discrimination, and corporate governance, among others.
+Trillium follows ESG criteria that prevent companies from deriving a certain percentage of their revenues from weapons or nuclear power or those that dabble in coal mining.
+The company also avoids investing in institutions with ongoing animal abuse, workplace discrimination, and corporate governance controversies.

 See Related: Best ESG Artificial Intelligence Software